Interested-Deving-1896/kde-eco-website/content/blog/2024-04-11-sok24-selenium.md

 #### Writing Tests In Selenium

 Selenium AT-SPI is a Selenium-based tool used in KDE for automated tests of GUI applications.
 It works by identifying accessibility elements for a particular action.
-To know more about how Selenium AT-SPI functions internally, you can check out [this blog post](https://planet.kde.org/harald-sitter-2022-12-14-selenium-at-spi-gui-testing/).

 Writing a Selenium test is comprised of the following steps:
 - Identifying QML elements where the action needs to be performed.